ESGF/esgf.github.io/idp-registration.md

 - **Identity Provider (IDP)**
   This is a trusted source of authority on user identity which communicates with a Relying Party using the OAuth 2.0 protocol.
 - **Keycloak:**
   Keycloak is an identity management server written in Java.
-Its documentation can be found **here**.
+Its documentation can be found [here](https://www.keycloak.org/documentation).
 - **Local IDP:**
   This is a Keycloak server installed on a node at an ESGF site and acting as an Identity Provider.
 It would be appropriately branded and provide login and registration for users at that site.
 - **IDP Proxy:**